-The Sunform method integrates elements of synthetic phonics (see Parker, 2019) with developmentally appropriate letter formation instruction.
-Beginning alphabet knowledge (along with phonemic awareness) comprises the alphabetic principle, and the Sunform “bottom up” approach to phonics is consistent with the Simple View of Reading (Gough and Tunmer, 1986) and Orthographic Mapping (see Kilpatrick, 2019) models of scientifically-based reading.
+The Sunform method integrates elements of synthetic phonics with developmentally appropriate letter formation instruction.
+Beginning letter sound knowledge (along with phonemic awareness) comprises the alphabetic principle, and the Sunform approach is consistent with the Simple View of Reading (Gough and Tunmer, 1986) and Orthographic Mapping (see Kilpatrick, 2019) models of scientifically-based reading.
 The development of word-reading skills builds upon automaticity in the lower level skills.
-These building blocks lead to reading fluency and comprehension and are essential for all children, not just those who evidence language impairment (LI), or difficulties learning to read.
+These building blocks lead to reading fluency and comprehension and are essential for all children, not just those who evidence language impairment (LI) or difficulties learning to read.

 Gough, P. B., & Tunmer, W. E. (1986).
 Decoding, reading, and reading disability.
 Remedial and Special Education, 7, 6-10. https://doi.org/10.1177/074193258600700104